-If you owned the family home jointly with your spouse or partner and both names are on the deeds, you automatically inherit your deceased loved one's share of your home.
+If you owned the family home jointly with your spouse or partner and both names are on the deeds, in the event of their death you automatically inherit your partner's share of your home.

 Help and support

 Talking to someone you trust about your feelings of loss can be a great support at this time.
 But sometimes family and friends may be unable to help.
 If this is the case, bereavement counselling may help.